THE JIMMY HAMPSON STORY

 Small for a front man at just over 5ft 6, Hampson had what was described as ‘a sturdy build’ and he relied on speed and anticipation, as well as an innate ability to be in the right place at the right time.

-He did even better in his second season with The Tangerines, finding the net 40 times in 41 starts.
+He did even better in his second season with the club, finding the net 40 times in 41 starts.
 He was chaired off the pitch after a 2-0 win over Stoke City and then followed this up by scoring five in the next home game against Reading.
 That 1928-29 season finished with The Seasiders in 8th place but the following campaign would prove even better, both for club and player.

 1929-30 began for Blackpool with a home game against Millwall and Hampson found the net in a 4-3 win.
 And he just kept on scoring, finishing the season with a league-leading 45 of his team’s 98 goals as they took the 2nd Division title by three points from Chelsea.